Reeds-github/Hero-Mode/README.md

 <h1></h1>

 <b>Note</b>: Hero Mode can work on the Gamecube's original hardware but
-I won't be covering on how to do that.
+I won't be covering that.

-This mod will not work on any other version of the game and will not work with any other of mod.
+This mod will not work on any other version of the game and no other mod of it.
 (Sadly)

 Now that you have all of the requirements, follow these steps.